MCamp859/hello-world/ITM-README.md

 2. Run the command below to uninstall all the modules:

+    ```bash
-    `./edgesoftware uninstall –a`
+    ./edgesoftware uninstall –a
+    ```

 3. Run the command below to uninstall the Intelligent Traffic Management reference implementation:

+    ```bash
-    `./edgesoftware uninstall <itm-id get from step 1>`
+    ./edgesoftware uninstall <itm-id get from step 1>
+    ```

     ![A console window showing the output of the "edgesoftware list" and "edgesoftware uninstall" commands.
 First, the system lists the installed modules.
 Next, the system displays output during the uninstall process.
 At the end of the process, the system displays the message “Uninstall finished” and the uninstallation status for each module. ](docs/intelligent-traffic-mgmt-ri-16_uninstall_modules.png)

-    Figure 17: Uninstalled Modules
+    Figure 19: Uninstalled Modules

 ### Public Helm Registry for Helm Charts

 Installation of Intelligent Traffic Management Reference Implementation on local Kubernetes Cluster is accomplished using Helm charts.
 In earlier releases, Helm charts used to be a part of Reference Implementation installation package.
 Now a global Helm repo is issued so that Reference Implementation Helm charts can be accessible from private and public networks.
-This will speed up and ease the process of introducing updates and their integration with Reference Implementation.
+This will speed up and ease the process of introducing updates and their integration with Reference Implementations.

 ## Local Build Instructions

-After you have installed Kubernetes Cluster from Prerequisites, you can build your own Intelligent Traffic Management Docker image using the following instructions.
+After you have installed Kubernetes Cluster from [Prerequisites](#Prerequisites), you can build your own Intelligent Traffic Management Docker image using the following instructions.

 You can proceed with the steps presented using either edgesoftware sources or GitHub sources: [Intelligent Traffic Management](http://www.github.com/intel/intelligent-traffic-management)